Dai (cryptocurrency): History

 MakerDAO was formed in 2014 by Danish entrepreneur Rune Christensen.
+According to Christensen, the name of the cryptocurrency is based on the Chinese character 貸, which he translated as "to lend or to provide capital for a loan".

-On December 18, 2017, Dai and its associated smart contracts were officially launched on the main Ethereum network.
-The price of Dai was successfully kept close to one US dollar during its first year of existence, even though the price of Ether, the only collateral available at the time, declined by more than 80% during the same time period.
+On December 18, 2017, DAI was launched on the main Ethereum network.
+The price of DAI was successfully kept close to one US dollar during its first year of existence, even though the price of Ether, the only collateral available at the time, declined by more than 80% during the same time period.

 In September 2018, venture capital firm Andreessen Horowitz invested $15 million in MakerDAO by purchasing 6% of all MKR tokens.

-In 2018, MakerDAO formed the Maker Foundation, run from Copenhagen, which serves to help bootstrap the ecosystem by, for example, writing code needed for the platform to function and adapt.
+In 2018, MakerDAO formed the Maker Foundation, run from Copenhagen, which funds projects in the system, such as the writing of code needed for the platform to function and adapt.

-In 2019, MakerDAO experienced internal struggle over whether it should integrate more with the traditional financial system.
-Christensen wanted greater regulatory compliance to allow for assets besides cryptocurrency to serve as collateral for Dai.
+In 2019, MakerDAO experienced an internal struggle over whether to integrate more with the traditional financial system.
+Christensen wanted greater regulatory compliance to allow for assets besides cryptocurrency to serve as collateral for DAI.
 The struggle led to the departure of MakerDAO's CTO.

-In March 2020, as a result of extraordinary market volatility at the onset of the COVID-19 pandemic, Dai experienced a deflationary deleveraging spiral that, at its peak, caused it to trade for up to USD $1.11 before returning to its intended $1.00 valuation.
+In March 2020, as a result of market volatility at the onset of the COVID-19 pandemic, DAI experienced a deflationary deleveraging spiral that, at its peak, caused it to trade for up to USD $1.11 before returning to its intended $1.00 valuation.

-Name

-According to Rune Christensen, the name of the cryptocurrency is based on the Chinese character 貸, which he translated as "to lend or to provide capital for a loan".